 There are may places to change money but the best rates can be found in Cusco on and near Avenida Del Sol.
-If you do not wish to go into Cusco you can also change at the airport or in Pisac at Sofies Market at a slightly lower rate.
-Changing US Dollars and Euros is easy to find.
-If you have a different currency you may wish to change it to US Dollars or Euros before you depart your home country.
+If you do not wish to go into Cusco prior to our start date, you can also change at the airport or in Pisac at Sofies Market at a slightly lower rate.
+Places to change US dollars and Euros are easy to find.
+If you have a different currency you should change it to US Dollars or Euros before you depart your home country.
 Most ATMs in Peru will also give US Dollars (with an additional fee).